 The Collection of playing cards in the museum is unique, and we can only regret that the visitors can not touch or pick them up, to feel a light shiver and to sense the bygone time.

-The Museum of Playing Cards is closed for summer 2017 for renovation.
+The Museum of Playing Cards is closed till December 2018 for renovation.
+Sorry for any inconvenience!

 To get aquiainted with the most interesting cards items from Peterhof's collection, please visit the interactive exhibition "City of Playing Cards" in the halls of the Benois Family Museum